o-k-l-l-a/SSH-SOCKS5-Tunnel/README.md

 ]
 ```

-* Set your Telegram bot token and chat ID in the Python script variables:
+Then set your Telegram bot token and chat ID inside the Python script:

 ```python
 BOT_TOKEN = "YOUR_BOT_TOKEN"